ninpnin/rap-markov/README.md

 ## How to use it

 Just copy paste any (preferably large) set of lyrics into a text file.
-The default name you should use is __data.txt__, but this can easily be changed in the code.
+The default name of the text file is __data.txt__, but this can easily be changed from the code.